Submission Requirements Overview

 - Provide a CV or resume and a list of recent, relevant professional development experiences in which you have participated related to the micro-credential area

-- Emerging or early career community engagement professionals (CEPs): A video presentation on higher education community engagement
+- OPTION #1: Emerging or early career community engagement professionals (CEPs): A video presentation on higher education community engagement

-- CEPs with more substantial experience in the micro-credential area: Relevant annotated materials
+- OPTION #2: CEPs with more substantial experience in the micro-credential area: Relevant annotated materials

 - Submit a brief essay assessing your critical commitments to community engagement, your perceived areas of strength, and areas in which you would like to grow professional

-- Submit an brief action plan outlining next steps you can take to enhance your competences in the areas you’ve identified.
+- Submit a brief action plan outlining next steps you can take to enhance your competences in the areas you’ve identified.

 [Required submission for all emerging or early-career applicants]